PZI Teacher Archives

 In the old days there were sixteen bodhisattvas.
-They all got into the bath together and realized the cause of water.
-They called out, “This subtle touch reveals the light that is in everything.
-We have reached the place where the sons and daughters of the Buddha live.”
+When it was time to bathe they got into the bath together.
+Suddenly they realized the cause of water and said,“This subtle touch releases the brightness.
+We have become the sons and daughters of the Buddha.”

 Zenosaurus Curriculum 9: For a long time I had the idea that there was a right thing that “should” be happening.
 I was hurrying past to get to the right thing, there was a gap between my consciousness and the world.